fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 console.log(`Jami has created ${cnt} notes`)
 ```

-Thus, within an instance method, the keyword <i>this</i> refers to the instance itself:
+Within the instance method, the keyword <i>this</i> therefore refers to the instance itself:

 ```js
 async number_of_notes() {